1. Osome Blog Hong Kong

 A Common Seal is not a must-have for companies incorporated in Hong Kong, since the new Hong Kong Companies Ordinance 2014.
 Times have changed, now, its use is optional.

-If you’re a history buff, here’s some factoids for you to give some context so you appreciate how much easier it is to run a business in Hong Kong now.
+If you’re a history buff, here’s some factoids for you to give some context so you appreciate how much easier it is to run and register a business in Hong Kong now.
 Under the Old Ordinance, every Hong Kong company needed to keep a common seal with the company name engraved legibly.
 It was used to execute deeds, issue share certificates, among others.
 Since the New Ordinance abolished this requirement in 2014, companies don’t have to use the common seal anymore.
 They can if they want to.
 No one will stop you.

 If It’s not Needed Now, What Cases Is It Being Used Under the Current New Ordinance?